ADVANCED TUTORIALS

 Step 1: Why?

-Select the new Project Planning option found in the Reflect menu.
+Choose the Project Planning option under the Reflect menu.

 In our example, we could define the purpose like this: I need to create an organized and functional office space at home to be able to work remotely and develop personal projects.

-Always try to link any new project with one of your goals or areas of focus.
-This will allow you to immediately assess its importance within all your activities.
+Always try to link any new project with one of your goals or areas of focus, so you can quickly assess how it fits into your overall priorities.

-Additionally, your principles can define certain limits on a project, especially if you are not working alone.
-It can be very stressful to work with someone who does not behave up to your standards.
+Additionally, your personal principles may place important boundaries on a project, especially if you are not working alone.
+It’s stressful to work with someone who doesn’t meet your standards.
 One way to think about your principles is to complete this sentence: “I would give others complete freedom to do this as long as they…”

 Here, in addition to the principles themselves, you can include any conditions that set limits to the project.
 For example, in our example we could have a financial budget that we should not exceed.